-As industrial managers grapple with improving efficiency, cost reduction opportunities and tackling safety challenges, mechanized welding and cutting has emerged as an invaluable technology for fabrication processes.
+As industrial managers grapple with improving efficiency, cost reduction opportunities, and tackling safety challenges, mechanized welding and cutting have emerged as invaluable technology for fabrication processes.

-Mechanization of f welding processes allows for greater control over a large variety of applications, resulting in higher-quality welds, improved production speed, and a safer work environment.
+Mechanization of the welding processes allows for greater control over a large variety of applications, resulting in higher-quality welds, improved production speed, and a safer work environment.

-Some benefits of these systems are arc time optimization which can be translated into higher productivity, increased quality thru consistency and precision of movement along the weld and improved process times while offering an unparalleled ROI.
+Some benefits of these systems are arc time optimization which can be translated into higher productivity, increased quality through consistency and precision of movement along the weld, and improved process times while offering an unparalleled ROI.

 For industries pursuing new technologies to improve process efficiency, this article contains the fundamentals of mechanized welding, its differences from manual welding, and the types of welding processes that best adapt to manufacturing functions.